PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 [Auditor](https://github.com/GrapheneOS/Auditor) provides attestation for GrapheneOS phones and the stock operating systems on [a number of devices](https://attestation.app/about).
 It uses hardware security features to make sure that the firmware and operating system have not been downgraded or tampered with.

-Attestation can be done [locally](https://grapheneos.org/install/web#verifying-installation) by pairing with another Android 8+ device or remotely using [the remote attestation service](https://attestation.app/about).
-To make sure that your hardware and operating system is genuine, perform local attestation immediately after the device has been setup and prior to any internet connection.
+Attestation can be done [locally](https://grapheneos.org/install/web#verifying-installation) by pairing with another Android 8+ device or remotely using [the remote attestation service](https://attestation.app/tutorial#scheduled-remote-verification).
+To make sure that your hardware and operating system is genuine, perform local attestation immediately after the device has been set up and before connecting to the internet.

 ## Use Global Toggles

 Modern Android devices have global toggles for disabling Bluetooth and location services.
 Android 12 introduced toggles for the camera and microphone.
 When not in use, you should disable these features.
-Apps cannot use disabled features (even if granted individual permission) until re-enabled.
+Apps cannot use disabled features (even if granted individual permissions) until re-enabled.

 ## Manage Android Permissions